 Winnipeg Economic Overview

 Winnipeg has one of the most diverse economies of any major city in Canada.
-Winnipeg’s aerospace, finance and insurance, transportation, agribusiness, information technology, furniture and apparel industries provide a solid economic base that serves the community well.
-Overall, Winnipeg's diverse economy provides a stable workforce, low unemployment rate and a cushion against major fluctuations resulting from downturns in the economy.
+Winnipeg’s aerospace, finance and insurance, transportation, agribusiness, information technology, advanced manufacturing, tourism, life sciences and creative industries provide a solid economic base that serves the community well.
+Overall, Winnipeg's diverse economy provides a stable workforce, a low unemployment rate and a cushion against major fluctuations resulting from downturns in the economy.

-Winnipeg has the most diversified advanced manufacturing sector in Western Canada, which ranges from food and beverage to tractors and other farm equipment, municipal and inter-urban buses to specialty steel products, electrical components, aerospace components, chemicals, plastics, furniture and much more.
-Advanced manufacturers can source many of their inputs from other firms and draw on a large pool of skilled labour; much of this activity is export oriented.
+Winnipeg has an advanced manufacturing sector, which ranges from food and beverage to tractors and other farm equipment, and from municipal and inter-urban buses to specialty steel products, electrical components, aerospace components, chemicals, plastics, furniture and much more.
+Advanced manufacturers can source many of their inputs from other firms and draw on a large pool of skilled labour; much of this activity is export-oriented.
 Bus and tractor manufacturers export most of their output, for example, making motor vehicles one of Manitoba’s largest categories of export.

-Winnipeg also has a long history as a major financial centre and is the headquarters of some of Canada’s most prominent investment firms and insurance companies.
-Adding to this is Winnipeg’s historical strength in aerospace and food products manufacturing and commercialization in functional foods, nutraceuticals, bio-composites and biofuels.
+Winnipeg has a long history as a major financial centre and is the headquarters of some of Canada’s most prominent investment firms and insurance companies.
+Adding to this is Winnipeg’s historical strength in food products manufacturing and commercialization in functional foods, nutraceuticals, bio-composites and biofuels.